Lipno, Ljubuški

 Lipno (Липно) is a village in the municipality of Ljubuški, Bosnia and Herzegovina.
 According to the 1991 census, the village had a population of 536, almost all ethnic Croats.
+It is one of the small villages in the Herzegovina region and covers an area of about 14.6 square kilometers.

 Demographics

 According to the 2013 census, its population was 223, all Croats.